THE TEAM

 Tom Gordon

-Chief Engineer, Producer & Studio Manager
+Chief Engineer, Producer, Studio Manager & Educator

-Reno native, Tom Gordon, is a record producer, engineer, educator, and owner of Inspired Amateur Productions.
+A Reno native, Tom Gordon is a record producer, engineer, and educator.

-TV and film work includes “Role Models” (WB), “Wife Swap,” “Inside Edition” (ABC),” Behind the Music” (VH1), “Celebrity Death Match,” “2gether” (MTV), “The Secret Live of Walter Mitty” and “The Naked Gun” (Fox).
+TV and film work includes "Role Models" (WB), "The Secret Life of Walter Mitty" and "The Naked Gun" (Fox).
+"Wife Swap," "Inside Edition" (ABC), “Milli Vanilli” (Paramount+), “Behind the Music" (VH1), "Celebrity Deathmatch," "2gether" (MTV)

-Gordon has been making records for over 30 years with five Platinum and two Goldselling albums, one Emmy, one 3M Visionary Award and over 250 independent CDs of local and regional artists to his credit.
+Gordon has been making records for 35 years with five Platinum and two Gold-selling albums, an Emmy, a 3M Visionary Award, co-produced/engineered 11 Whitesnake Box sets (Rhino/WB), and produced/engineered over 250 independent albums and EPs of local and regional artists.
 He has also done audio post for several independent films.
-He currently runs Imirage Sound Lab and was the former head engineer at Granny’s House/Sierra Sonics Recording Mansion.
-Additionally, he’s a producer/engineer for area Rock n Roll Hall of Famers David Coverdale of Whitesnake, Mike Love of the Beach Boys and Doug Clifford of Creedence Clearwater.
+He is currently chief engineer of Imirage SoundLab, is the former chief engineer at Whitesnake’s Hook City Studio and Granny's House/Sierra Sonics Recording Mansion, and is the owner of Inspired Amateur Productions as a freelance sound engineer and consultant for clients like Mike Love of the Beach Boys, Doug Clifford of Creedence Clearwater, the Cordillera Film Festival, and dozens of regional artists.

 Alex Breckenridge